4.1 based on 9 reviewsView this provider's reviews

 Patient satisfaction ratings and reviews are based on personal opinions.
 Before you choose any doctor you should take into account their background, training, specialized experience AND their patient satisfaction to ensure they are the right fit for you.

-Dr. Collin McClelland, MD is a neuro-ophthalmology specialist in Minneapolis, MN and has been practicing for 6 years.
-He graduated from Saint Louis University / School of Medicine in 2007 and specializes in neuro-ophthalmology.Read his story
+Dr. Sarah McAllister, MD is a psychiatry specialist in Westport, CT and has been practicing for 15 years.
+She graduated from Univ Of Tx Med Sch At San Antonio in 1998 and specializes in psychiatry, psychotherapy, and more.Read her story